usernamedinesh/linkvault/README.md

 ✅ Create Migration
 Run this to generate your SQL migration from the schema:
 ```
-    npx drizzle-kit generate
+    bunx drizzle-kit generate

 ```
   This will read your schema and create SQL migration files inside ./drizzle/migrations.

-✅ Apply the Migration to the Database
+✅ Apply the Migration to the Database(no need it will done automatically)
 ```
-npx drizzle-kit migrate
+    bunx drizzle-kit migrate
 ```
   This will apply the migration and create the actual users and links tables in your PostgreSQL database.

 📄 License